 Residence: July 1, 2011–September 30, 2016

 Sven Dupré, previously Director of the Centre of History of Science at Ghent University, is Professor of History of Knowledge at the Institute for Art History at the Freie Universität Berlin and Research Group Director at the Max Planck Institute for the History of Science, Berlin.
-In Spring 2015 he is the Robert H. Smith Scholar in Renaissance Sculpture at the Victoria and Albert Museum in London.
+In Spring 2015 he is the Robert H. Smith Scholar in Residence for Renaissance Sculpture in Context at the Victoria and Albert Museum in London.
 His research has been supported by visiting fellowships at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH) of the University of Cambridge, at the Institute for Advanced Study in Princeton, and at the Sydney Centre for the Foundations of Science at the University of Sydney.

 Sven Dupré is currently working on a monograph on Renaissance cultures of optics; and a book project (with Christine Göttler) on the inventory of the possessions of the Portuguese merchant-banker Emmanuel Ximenes in early seventeenth-century Antwerp.

 He is a member of the editorial boards of the journals Nuncius, Science in Context and Studium, an associate editor of History of Humanities, a former member of the advisory board of Isis, co-editor of Nuncius book series on material and visual history of science, and a corresponding member of the Académie Internationale d’ Histoire des Sciences in Paris.

 |June 2013|| “To Do or Not To Do.
 The Translation of Artisanal Knowledge”, Conference “Translation and the Circulation of Knowledge in Early Modern Science”, London, The Warburg Institute|